abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_port_polarity(uint8_t port):
 ```
-Get the polarity for the selected IO port
+Get the polarity for the selected IO port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:** (uint8_t) number between 0 and 255 (0xFF)